mongock/mongock/CONTRIBUTING.md

 We really value those open-source enthusiasts that want to contribute to the software community, and specially those that help Mongock to get better.
 That's why we have set a rewarding plan to try to compensate the effort and obviously motivate them to be part of the Mongock's community.

-- **Issue rewarding**
-Submitting good issues  that represent real problems(or enhancements) is very important in an open-source project, and requires time and effort.
+- **Issue rewarding:** Submitting good issues  that represent real problems(or enhancements) is very important in an open-source project, and requires time and effort.
 This is why contributors that raise a valid issue will be recognised and listed in our [contributor list](https://github.com/mongock/mongock/blob/master/CONTRIBUTORS.md).

-- **Discussion rewarding**
-Similarly to issues, discussions are really helpful to improve the Mongock project.
+- **Discussion rewarding:** Similarly to issues, discussions are really helpful to improve the Mongock project.
 This area focuses less in fixing, but really helps us in getting new ideas or approaches.
 In the same way as issues, any contributor who starts(or participates in) a discussion will be recognised and listed in our [contributor list](https://github.com/mongock/mongock/blob/master/CONTRIBUTORS.md).

-- **Code contribution rewarding**

-This is the highest level of external contribution.
-In this case the contributor is not only listed into our [contributor list](https://github.com/mongock/mongock/blob/master/CONTRIBUTORS.md), but gets also a special mention.
+- **Code contribution rewarding:** This is the highest level of external contribution.
+In this case the contributor not only gets listed into our [contributor list](https://github.com/mongock/mongock/blob/master/CONTRIBUTORS.md), but obtains a special mention.
+For requested features we often provide bounties to motivate our community.

-Apart from highlighting the effort of "getting the hands dirty", when there is a special requirement for a feature/fix, we provide bounties to motivate our community.
 Visit our list [requested contributions](https://github.com/mongock/mongock/labels/contribution-requested) and see if there is any with a bounty label, indicating the amount :stuck_out_tongue_winking_eye:

 ## Bounty rewarding